 Accept Multiple Forms of Payment – Electronic Included

 No one person is the same.
-We each prefer various payments methods that best suit our needs and preferences.
+We each prefer various payment methods that best suit our needs and preferences.
 This may mean paying with cash in hand, snail mailing a paper check, having a debit card on file for recurring and automatic payments, or logging into a site to make one-time payments without talking to an agent.

-As a collection agency, rigidly sticking to a select few payment options can significantly inhibit the rate of which you receive payment on a debt.
+As a collection agency, rigidly sticking to a select few payment options can significantly inhibit the rate at which you receive payment on a debt.
 It’s imperative to offer a wide variety of payment methods when planning your collection agency payment strategy.
 For instance, adopting electronic payment acceptance can significantly boost payments.
 To do this, you must have a collection agency merchant account.

 Many traditional banks consider the debt collection industry high-risk due to its’ highly regulated nature and excessive chargeback ratios.
-Being such, they completely avoid such dealings.
+Being such, they avoid entirely such dealings.
 However, partnering with an established high-risk payment processor easily allows you to adopt innovative payment methods such as recurring or web payments via debit cards, credit cards, or electronic check.
-These affordable solutions not only increase positive consumer experience but also minimizes human error through automation.
+These affordable solutions not only increase a positive consumer experience but also minimizes human error through automation.

 Segment Your Debtors

 You can also segment debtors by payment history or age of the original past due receivable.
-Honing in and utilizing different collection methods based on debtor segmentation easily allows your agency to boost payments received easily and affordably.
+Honing in and utilizing different collection methods based on debtor segmentation easily allows your agency to boost payments received quickly and affordably.

 Adopt a Robust Collection Software

 Using an outdated collection solution or software could easily reason slowed down and hinder your collection efforts.
-Software technology is ever-evolving and the options available now as compared to even 5 years ago is significant.
+Software technology is ever-evolving and the options available now as compared to even five years ago is significant.
 Easily pull real-time reports or compliantly send debtor correspondence are just a few options available with modern collection software.

 Create Multiple Reminder Channels

-Before elaborating on this point, we must advise for all collection agencies to be FDCPA compliant.
+Before elaborating on this point, we must advise all collection agencies to be FDCPA compliant.
 This Act protects debtors from abuse and harassment when collecting debts.
 Stick to professional hours when sending reminders – whether it be by phone, email, or text.
 Do not send reminders in the middle of the night or advertise the debt to the debtors’ colleagues and families.
 There are severe consequences for an agency not within FDCPA compliance.